Drilling & Completion

 - Following a series of tests, drilling resumes until it reaches the kickoff point – when a specialized motor is added to the drilling assembly that allows the curved and horizontal sections of the well to be drilled.
 The kickoff point is typically thousands of feet below any freshwater zones.

 - Once the target depth is reached (based on the length of the horizontal section required), the drilling assembly is removed, and the steel casing is inserted through the entire length of the well.
 More cement is pumped through the casing, creating another cement-reinforced layer of protection.

 - Next, a specified length of horizontal casing is perforated to provide a way for natural gas to enter the production casing.

 - A plug is set inside the casing to isolate the stimulated section of the well.
 The entire perforate-inject-plug cycle is then repeated at regular intervals along the horizontal section of the well.
-Finally, the plugs are drilled out, allowing the gas and fluids to flow into the wellbore and then up to the surface inside the casing or tubing.
+Finally, the plugs are drilled out, allowing the oil, gas and injected fluids to flow into the wellbore and then up to the surface inside the casing or tubing.

 - The oil/gas/fluid mixture is separated at the surface, and the returned fracturing fluid (also known as produced water) is captured in steel tanks or lined pits.
 The fracturing fluids are then disposed of via government-approved methods.

 - The entire well construction process, including the three to five days for hydraulic fracturing, generally takes only two to three months, compared to the 20- to 30-year productive life of a typical well.